KayP1610/KayP1610/README.md

 - 👋 Hi, I’m @KayP1610
-- 👀 I’m interested in web development
+- 👀 I’m interested in app development
-- 🌱 I’m currently learning how to code
+- 🌱 I’m currently learning Web Development..
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me just text me on 068 717 8499
+- 📫 How to reach me just text me on 063 464 7933

 <!---
 KayP1610/KayP1610 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.